-Physical Presence: The student or parent/guardian must be physically present in California for more than one year immediately preceding the Residence Determination Date in which enrollment is contemplated.
-For example, if a student plans to attend the CSU for the Fall 2024 academic term, and the Residence Determination Date for that term is September 20, 2024, the student must establish physical presence in California no later than September 19, 2023.
+Physical Presence: The student or parent/guardian must be physically present in California for more than one year immediately preceding the Residence Determination Date on which enrollment is considered.
+For example, if a student plans to attend the CSU for the fall 2025 academic term, and the Residence Determination Date for that term is September 20, 2025, the student must establish physical presence in California no later than September 19, 2024.